fishdeity/iRO-Missing_Features_Additions/README.md

     - merge_gpf_into_data_grf.bat and rsumerge.exe is suggested to be kept there in case for future use again.

 # Changelog #
 - 2023 April 29:
+  - **System/customeffects.lua** - Added this in case people want to see glow and sound effects for new 17.2 and lvl 200 items.
+- 2023 April 29:
   - **maps_added_and_fixed.gpf** - Lvl 200 and 17.2 patch.
 Many maps part of 17.2 update have been added.
 See its clickable change for details.
   - **zoom_farther_out.gpf** - Lvl 200 and 17.2 patch.